MattNer0/vue-markdown-loader/example/src/hello.md

 ## custom block

 ::: tip
-Hello, thanks for using @tianyong90/vue-markdown-loader.
+Hello, thanks for using vue-markdown-loader.
 :::

 ::: danger STOP